spluxx/dynamic-scala/README.md

 <br>
 <br>
 Hence the `FoldExtension`. <br>
-It encapsulates imperative style within a functional context.
+It encapsulates imperative style within a functional context, in a performant and comprehensive way.
 ```C++
 // (1) Declare initial state values
 int fibHead = 1;